LewisPolansky/ChatGPT-Ctrl-Enter-to-Submit/README.md

-# Use Ctrl+Enter to Submit Prompts!
+# Use Ctrl+Enter to Submit Prompts

-Adds a `Ctrl + Enter` keyboard shortcut to submit prompts on ChatGPT.
+I got fed up with the inconsistent `Enter` key functionality on ChatGPT, so if you'd like the option to use `Ctrl + Enter` to send prompts, here's my tapermonkey script

 ## Super Easy Installation